dehezhang2/Notes/3402/CS3402_Database_System.md

 * Binary Relational Operations: **JOIN** (denote by ![image-20190217130524597](image-20190217130524597.png))

   * represents a sequence of CROSS PRODUCT followed by SELECT ![image-20190217133458837](image-20190217133458837.png)
-  * similar property with CROSS PRODUCT but has number of tuples is less than or equal to $row_A*row_B$
+  * similar property with CROSS PRODUCT but has number of tuples is less than or equal to $row_A*row_B​$
   * The general case of JOIN operation is called a **Theta-join**: R S
   * **The join condition is called theta**
   * Theta can be any general boolean expression on the attributes of R and S